open-webrtc-toolkit/owt-server/doc/template/README.md

 });
 </script>
 ```

+**Customize Signaling Channel**

+Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
+Signaling channel for P2P sessions can be customized by writing your own `sc.*.js`.
+The default Socket.IO signaling channel has been provided in the release package with name `sc.websocket.js`.

+In the customized signaling channel, you need to implement `connect`, `disconnect` and `sendMessage`, invoke `onMessage` when a new message arrives, and invoke `onServerDisconnected` when the connection is lost.
+Then include your customized `sc.*.js` into the HTML page.

 Conference mode
 -------------
 Conference mode is designed for applications with more than three participants.
 The JavaScript SDK includes a demo application for this.